|

 Smaller distributions are usually offered as do-it-yourself kits.

-- almost any store that sells computer books (Borders, etc.) carries some
+- almost any store that sells computer books (Barnes and Noble, etc.) carries some

 books with bundled CDs/DVDs (but beware of obsolete software)